 Reexamination pendency is a perennial hot topic for a number of reasons.
-First, for reexamination to be an effective post-grant venue for challenging patent validity, it must be concluded in a timely and efficient manner-i.e., with the "special dispatch" required by statute.
-To avoid prejudice, however, the PTO must nonetheless act in a deliberate and fair manner by giving the patent owner a full opportunity to defend the patentability of its claims.
+First, for reexamination to be an effective post-grant venue for challenging patent validity, it must be concluded in a timely, efficient manner-with the "special dispatch" required by statute.
+To avoid prejudice to patent owners, however, the PTO must act in a deliberate, fair manner by giving the patent owner a full opportunity to defend the patentability of the claims.
 Second, reexamination pendency is an important factor weighed by the courts when deciding whether to stay concurrent litigation.
-Third, predictable reexamination timetables are enormously helpful to both third-party requesters and patent owners when they work reexamination strategies into dynamic district court litigation and ITC investigation timetables.
-In short, uncertainty in pendency of a reexamination proceeding diminishes the fairness and effectiveness of reexamination and litigation for all involved parties.
+Third, predictable reexamination timelines are enormously helpful for third party requesters and patent owners when they work reexamination strategies into parallel district-court-litigation and ITC-investigation timetables.
+In short, uncertainty in pendency of a reexamination proceeding diminishes the fairness and effectiveness of reexamination and litigation for all of the involved parties.